fzuffo/transformaSebrae/README.md

 ## Features

-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools and practices in web development!

 - **React Js** — A JavaScript library for building user interfaces
 - **AdonisJs** — A web framework for Node Js